-County of Los Angeles Department of Public Health: Reopening Protocols for PreK-12 Schools
+County of Los Angeles Department of Public Health: Reopening Protocols for K-12 Schools

-- Consider maintaining measures to promote physical distancing of students on school buses since many students remain unvaccinated. - Face masks are strongly recommended but not required on school busses and vans. - Alternative protective strategies may be adopted to accommodate students who are on Individualized Education or 504 Plans and who have medical reasons why they cannot use or tolerate a face mask. - Windows should be open if air quality and rider safety concerns allow.
+- Consider maintaining measures to promote physical distancing of students on school buses since many students remain unvaccinated. - Face masks are required at all times on school busses and vans. - Alternative protective strategies may be adopted to accommodate students who are on Individualized Education or 504 Plans and who have medical reasons why they cannot use or tolerate a face mask. - Windows should be open if air quality and rider safety concerns allow.